 What causes leukemia?

-Leukemia results when the DNA of a single cell in the bone marrow becomes damaged, called a mutation, thereby changing the cell’s ability to develop and function normally.
+Leukemia results when the DNA of a single cell in the bone marrow becomes damaged.
+This is called a mutation and changes the cell's ability to develop and function normally.
 Further, all cells that arise from that initial cell also have the mutated DNA.
 What causes the damage to the DNA in the first place, however, is still not known.
-(DNA is the material in a cell that holds the instruction codes for the cell’s growth and function.
+(DNA is the material in a cell that holds the instruction codes for the cell's growth and function.
 Segments of DNA make up genes, which are arranged on larger structures called chromosomes.)
 Scientists have been able to locate changes in certain chromosomes of patients diagnosed with different types of leukemia.